arangodb/arangodb/Documentation/DocuBlocks/Rest/Cluster/put_cluster_maintenance.md

 maintenance mode for 60 minutes, i.e. the supervision maintenance will reactivate itself after 60 minutes.

-To enable the maintenance mode the request body must contain the string `"on"` (Please note it _must_ be lowercase as well as include the quotes).
-This will enable the maintenance mode for 60 minutes, i.e. the supervision maintenance will reactivate itself after 60 minutes.
+Since ArangoDB 3.8.3 it is possible to enable the maintenance mode for a different duration than 60 minutes, it is possible to send the desired duration value (in seconds) as a string in the request body.
+For example, sending `"7200"` (including the quotes) will enable the maintenance mode for 7200 seconds, i.e. 2 hours.

 To disable the maintenance mode the request body must contain the string `"off"` (Please note it _must_ be lowercase as well as include the quotes).